 - Ensure the technology and other requirements

-- Virtual team requires access to new technologies that link the team.
+- The virtual team requires access to new technologies that link the team.
 Set clear goals and ensure good communication.

 11. Process for problem-solving.

-- Understanding that small problems matter: We need to understand that small problems matter as much as large organisational problems (Cook, R and Jenkins, A., 2014).
+- We need to understand that small problems matter as much as large organisational problems.

 - Define the problem.
 Clarify what should be happening and what is happening.
 The gap between the two is where the problem lies.
 Defining the problem well ensures that the team has a shared understanding of the real issue.